CreLox/MinIJPlugin/README.md

 3. [Install JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-4. Go to Terminal and compile our source code into a java class file: `javac -classpath ij.jar SelectSquareROI.java` (Note: edit the filename accordingly)
+4. Go to Terminal and compile our source code into a java class file: `javac -classpath ij.jar SelectSquareROI.java` (Note: edit the filename accordingly).

-5. Compress the configuration file and the compiled java class file into one java archive file (`Select_Square_ROI.jar`): `jar -cfe Select_Square_ROI.jar SelectSquareROI SelectSquareROI.class plugins.config` (Note: edit the filenames and the class name(s) accordingly; include an underscore in the filename of the java archive file)
+5. Compress the configuration file and the compiled java class file into one java archive file (`Select_Square_ROI.jar`): `jar -cfe Select_Square_ROI.jar SelectSquareROI SelectSquareROI.class plugins.config` (Note: edit the filenames and the class name(s) accordingly; include an underscore in the filename of the java archive file).

 6. Move our java archive file into the `plugins` subfolder of ImageJ (or open ImageJ and run "`Plugins` > `Install Plugin...`").